akhilvanka/0f/README.md

 #### What websites does this work on?

 Honestly, there's so many news sources that I haven't had the time to try them all.
-I can say that the NYT, FT, WP, and Economist all work with minimal hiccups.
+I can say that the FT, WP, and Economist all work with minimal hiccups.
 The WSJ only works through a redirect, which also requires the browser to be in Incognito.